Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

 Next we investigate the transient conformations of ring polymers in startup and steady state planar extensional flow.
 In Fig. \ref{fig:traj_vs_fL_sim} we present BD simulation results at a fixed strain rate and decreasing blend fraction of rings $f_R = 0.02 - 1.00$.
 The ring polymer Weissenberg number $\textrm{Wi}_R \approx 1.5$ is approximately constant, with slight variations because the ring polymer relaxation time decreases with ring blend fraction.

 For a pure ring solution, polymers stretch in the flow direction and then exhibit small fluctuations around the steady state average.
 The ensemble average extension reaches a constant at $\epsilon \approx 4-5$.
-This steady state is achieved faster than in the case of dilute or semidilute linear polymer solutions, consistent with previous experiments and simulations of dilute ring polymer solutions. \cite{li2015ends, hsiao2016ring} The faster stretching of ring polymers was ascribed to reduced molecular individualism among rings.
+This steady state is achieved faster than in the case of dilute or semidilute linear polymer solutions, consistent with previous experiments and simulations of dilute ring polymer solutions. \cite{li2015ends, hsiao2016ring} The faster rate of stretching of ring polymers is ascribed to the lack of free ends, making the slow-stretching folded pathways observed for linear polymers less accessible to rings.
+Instead, rings stretch primarily via the faster dumbbell and half-dumbbell conformational pathways.
 Once steady state is reached, the dynamics are consistent with previous semidilute linear polymer solution simulations. \cite{young2019simulation}

-For blends of ring and linear polymers, however, we find markedly different behavior.
+For blends of ring and linear polymers, we find markedly different behavior.
 While the ensemble average fractional still plateaus at $\epsilon \approx 4-5$, a sub-population of rings stretches significantly beyond the average to $\Delta x / L \approx 0.5-0.6$.
 This behavior is most noticeable upon the startup of flow, although for majority linear polymer blends, rings can also reach highly stretched conformations $\Delta x / L > 0.5$ at steady state.
 Additionally, after the steady state average extension is reached, rings can retract back to equilibrium levels of extension $\Delta x /L \approx 0.1-0.2$.
-These conformations are not steady.
-The extension of individual rings fluctuates significantly in time, consistent with the authors' previous \cite{zhou2019effect} and current experiments. \cite{zhou2021dynamics} Most rings fluctuate in the range of $\Delta x / L \approx 0.3 - 0.5$.
-These fluctuations grow in magnitude as the blend fraction of rings decreases, which we quantify in the following section.
+The extension of individual rings fluctuates significantly in time, consistent with the authors' previous \cite{zhou2019effect} and current experiments. \cite{zhou2021dynamics} These fluctuations grow in magnitude as the blend fraction of rings decreases, which we quantify in the following section.